 For defined contribution schemes the amount charged to the profit and loss account in respect of pension costs and other post-retirement benefits is the contributions payable in the year.
 Differences between contributions payable in the year and contributions actually paid are shown as either accruals or prepayments in the balance sheet.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) For the 15 month period ending 30 June 2022
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) For the year ending 30 June 2023